Figures de cire: Plot

-Following a discussion of the nature of fear at a raucous cabaret, a man named Pierre claims that the emotion is unknown to him ("sensation m'est inconnue"), and accepts a bet to will stay at a sinister location all night.
+Following a discussion of the nature of fear at a raucous cabaret, a man named Pierre claims that the emotion is unknown to him ("sensation m'est inconnue"), and accepts a bet to stay at a sinister location all night.
 His friend Jacques, who proposed the bet, chooses a wax museum as the "sinister location."

 Pierre pays the employee or proprietor of the wax museum (described simply as "l'homme aux figures de cire," literally "the man with wax figures") to allow him to stay in the museum overnight.
 The man is reluctant, but agrees on the condition that Pierre not damage anything.
 He shows Pierre in, and leaves him there.

 At first, Pierre is bored, but as he wanders the grim tableaux, he gradually becomes more anxious.
 Eventually, terrified, he tries to get out, but discovers he is locked in.
 Meanwhile, Jacques, having left the cabaret around two AM, sneaks into the wax museum through a back entrance.
 Pierre sees his shadow behind a paper screen, and, frantic with terror, wildly stabs him.

 The final intertitle reveals that when Pierre is discovered at dawn, he has lost his mind and "his dagger had added another figure to the wax museum" ("son poignard avait ajouté au musée de cire une figure de plus").
 The film ends with a wild, knife-wielding Pierre standing over the body of Jacques while police survey the scene.